 Most people who came to America in slavery were taken from the west coast of Africa.
 While they hailed from a wide variety of kingdoms, states, city-states, clans, tribes, and kinship groups, music was integral to everyday life throughout the region.
 “We are almost a nation of dancers, musicians, and poets,” writes Olaudah Equiano, one of the first Africans to write a book in the English language.

 Through the slave trade, elements of music and dance traditions from Africa were integrated into American culture.
 This includes African musical and performance characteristics that were elemental to spirituals.
 Both musics were very emotional.
 The singing was often highly intense and included falsettos, shouts, and groans.
 There was call and response singing, with a song leader singing a phrase and the rest of the group singing a reply.
 Refrains were repeated and sung as choruses.
-Percussive sounds were added with hand claps and foots stomps.
+Percussive sounds were added with handclaps and foot stomps.
 Words were improvised.
 Dancers shuffled in ring formations.

 European American Religious Music

 Early Protestants in the New World sang a type of religious song called a psalm.
 Psalms had lyrics that were taken directly from biblical scripture.
 They were sung at a slow tempo without instrumental accompaniment.
 In New England during the colonial era, some African Americans attended Sabbath services in segregated seats and joined in the singing of psalms.
-Psalm singing was led by a precentor who "lined out" the psalm and "set the tune" so that those who couldn't read or didn't have the psalm book could join in the singing.
+Psalm singing was sometimes led by a precentor who "lined out" the psalm and "set the tune" so that those who couldn't read or didn't have the psalm book could join in the singing.
 The most popular early psalter was the "Bay Psalm Book," first published in 1640.
 It was the first book printed in the English colonies.

 "Psalm 100," also known as "Old Hundred" was one of the best known and most commonly sung psalms.